iredmail/iRedAPD/README.md

 # Introduction

-* iRedAPD is a simple [Postfix policy server](http://www.postfix.org/SMTPD_POLICY_README.html), written in Python, with plugin support.
+* iRedAPD is a simple [Postfix policy server](http://www.postfix.org/SMTPD_POLICY_README.html), written in Python and runs as a low-privileged user (`iredapd` by default), with plugin support.
-* iRedAPD listens on port `7777`, runs as a low-privileged user (`iredapd` by default).
 * The latest iRedAPD works with OpenLDAP, MySQL/MariaDB and PostgreSQL backends.
 * __License: GPL v3__, except few files are in different licenses, shipped in iRedAPD for easier setup, but not license change.